quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-Note that this separation across two connections is conceptual: it applies to normative requirements on QUIC connections, but does not require implementations to use two distinct connection objects.
+Note that this separation across two connections is conceptual: it applies to normative requirements on QUIC connections, but does not require implementations to internally use two distinct connection objects.

 ## Client Choice of Original Version